Behaviour & Emotions

 Sibling rivalry

-There is a normal side to your children having disagreements, being too bossy, snatching and hoarding, sulking and getting moody.
-Relationships mean there will be conflict.
+There is a normal side to your children having disagreements, being bossy, snatching, hoarding, sulking and getting moody.
+Most children with siblings will fight – relationships mean there will be conflict.
 The good news is that children can learn – little by little – to get on, to give and take, to be generous and kind and to forgive.
-Bear in mind that this sort of learning journey is a long road, so being patient as you go really helps.
-Here are three ‘lockdown-friendly’ things you can do along the way to forge great connections and a sense of team and cooperation.

 Start with an empty jar and as a family team, work our two or three things that would be good to focus on.
 It helps if you write them on the jar.
 It could be that your family wants to work on kind words, great sharing, playing fairly, patient waiting or lovely manners…

-Your home or flat may be small so getting creative when it comes to personal space will help.
-At some point each day, everyone needs a little bit of time and space on their own.
-The options could be lying on your bed, under a hut in the lounge, outside under a tree or on the trampoline.
-This is a necessary and very helpful part of your daily rhythm.
-At first it may not be appealing to everyone concerned, but persevere as it will provide a much-needed break and a time to recharge.
-This is a great moment to be screen-free and lean on some good old fashioned books for a change in pace and activity.
+At first 'alone time' may not be appealing to kids (I'm sure any adults at home won't need convincing!), but persevere as it will provide everyone with a much-needed break and a time to recharge.
+This is also a great moment to be screen-free and lean on some good old fashioned books for a change in pace and activity.

 This one takes a bit of practise so keep in mind that you are playing the long game – you’re setting your children up with valuable life-skills, including assertiveness, respectfulness and the art of negotiation.
 These communication skills will serve them well in all of their relationships.

-Relationships are important and learning how to get on with each other and give and take is a worthy journey.
+Relationships are important and learning how to get on with each other is a worthy journey.
 Having your children like and love one another – now, and as adults – is not an impossible dream.
+A great bond between siblings is a wonderful investment.
 It will just take time, patience and some humour along the way.

 Sibling rivalry sometimes has deeper underlying reasons.
-If you’d like some personalised one-on-one support for your family, click here to book a session with one of our family coaches.
+If you’d like some personalised one-on-one support for your family, click here to book a session with one of our parent coaches.

 Jenny Hale